- Why Are WordPress Websites Frequently Targeted?

 Proven WordPress Security Solutions & Best Practices

-Security doesn’t need to be complicated, but it does need consistency.
-In more complex environments, it often makes sense to hire wordpress expert support to review configurations, monitor vulnerabilities, and respond quickly to emerging threats.
+Security doesn’t need to be complicated.
+It does need consistency.
+In more complex environments hire WordPress expert support makes a real difference.
+They review configurations.
+They monitor vulnerabilities.
+They respond quickly when something goes wrong.

 Keeping WordPress Core, Plugins, and Themes Updated